Follow these steps to help you prepare for an emergency or disaster with your child’s special health care needs or disability in mind.

 - Identification to be carried by each child in case your family gets separated.

-- A generator for back up power support (due to deadly fumes, never use a generator indoors).
+- A generator for backup power support (due to deadly fumes, never use a generator indoors).
+Sometimes medical insurance programs will provide resources for generators when a child has a consistent need for breathing (respiratory) support.

 - An AC adaptor for your car to charge small electrical equipment such as a nebulizer.